Status: Bill 18 came into force on February 1, 2021

 Ministry responsible: Justice and Solicitor General

-If passed, Bill 18 will ensure parole decisions reflect crime trends and local priorities to better protect communities and address Albertans’ concerns that repeat offenders are increasing crime.
+The board aims to ensure parole decisions reflect crime trends and local priorities to better protect communities and address Albertans’ concerns that repeat offenders are increasing crime.

-If passed, Bill 18 will amend the Corrections Act to:
+Bill 18 amended the Corrections Act to:

 - establish an Alberta Parole Board